 - 2.42 West Oxfordshire has a network of 47 primary schools, 2 infant schools, 1 nursery school, one special school and 7 secondary schools.
-In terms of educational achievement, the rate of children obtaining 5 or more GSCEs (Grades A\- C including English and Maths) is slightly higher than the England average. - 2.43 Importantly, throughout much of the District primary schools are either already under pressure or are forecast to fill as pupil numbers increase.
-There is more flexibility at secondary level although the proposed level of growth at Witney is likely to necessitate provision of a new secondary facility within the town. - 2.44 In terms of further education, Abingdon and Witney College offers part time and full time further and higher education courses and also works with secondary schools offering part time courses for 14-16 year olds.
+In terms of educational achievement, the rate of children obtaining 5 or more GSCEs (Grades A- C including English and Maths) is significantly higher than the England average. - 2.43 Importantly, throughout much of the District primary schools are either already under pressure or are forecast to fill as pupil numbers increase.
+There is more flexibility at secondary level although the proposed level of growth at Witney will necessitate the provision of a new secondary facility within the town with various potential options currently being explored.
+There will also need to be an expansion of secondary capacity in the Eynsham area to support the proposed Garden Village and other growth in the area. - 2.44 In terms of further education, Abingdon and Witney College offers part time and full time further and higher education courses and also works with secondary schools offering part time courses for 14-16 year olds.
 The college has recently redeveloped part of its site to provide enhanced facilities and has further plans for improvement.